-Pollution Standards: Total Maximum Daily Load (TMDL) studies are used to evaluate water sources by describing overall pollutant quantities (loads).
-TMDLs have been completed for four watersheds in Thurston County.
-The TMDL process requires states to identify sources of pollution in waters that fail to meet standards for the federal Clean Water Act and to develop Water Quality Improvement Reports to address those pollutants.
+Impaired Waters: The Clean Water Act (CWA) requires developing a list of impaired waters (i.e., waters too polluted or otherwise degraded to meet the water quality standards).
+The CWA requires establishing priority ranking for these impaired waters and developing the corresponding Total Maximum Daily Load (TMDL).
+A TMDL represents the highest amount of pollutant a surface water body can receive and still meet water quality standards.
+The TMDL process requires states to develop Water Quality Improvement Reports and Implementation Plans (WQIR/IP).
+The WQIR/IP set out the pollution reduction actions required to comply with water quality standards.
+To date, The Environmental Protection Agency (EPA) has approved TMDLs for waterbodies in the following six watersheds in Thurston County.

-Chehalis River Basin: The Chehalis River and its largest tributaries have a history of not meeting water quality standards for temperature, dissolved oxygen, and fecal coliform, while many waterbodies in the upper watershed also have difficulties meeting pH, total phosphorus, and turbidity criteria.
-The Upper Chehalis watershed (WRIA 23) has been identified as a major source of fecal coliform bacteria to the Lower Chehalis watershed (WRIA 22) that includes Grays Harbor.
-The Upper Chehalis River Fecal Coliform Bacteria Total Maximum Daily Load report states that within the Upper Chehalis watershed, fecal coliform concentrations more than the Washington State water quality criteria are common.
-To improve water quality the Upper Chehalis watershed will work on (1) implementing and improving best management practices for nonpoint sources, (2) replacing failing on-site sewage treatment systems, and (3) developing a monitoring strategy to evaluate the effectiveness of the TMDL implementation measures.
+Upper Chehalis River Watershed: TMDLs for the Upper Chehalis River and its tributaries (WRIA 23) include fecal coliform bacteria and temperature.
+The Upper Chehalis River Fecal Coliform Bacteria TMDL report states that within the watershed, fecal coliform concentrations more than the Washington State water quality criteria are common.
+Strategies to address fecal coliform include:

+Implementing and improving best management practices for nonpoint sources,

+Replacing failing on-site sewage treatment systems, and

+Developing a monitoring strategy to evaluate the effectiveness of the TMDL implementation measures.
+The Temperature TMDL report states that the majority of stream heat is from sunlight.
+In-stream flows, stream shape, and human-caused activities such as agriculture and development also contribute to degraded conditions.

-Henderson Inlet Drainage Basin: The TMDL found that pollutant loads to some streams need significant improvements The 2017 Henderson Inlet Fecal Coliform Total Maximum Daily Load Water Quality Effectiveness Monitoring Report states that significant declines in pollution and improvements in water quality were seen in spite of an increase in population and an increase in development within watershed.
+Henderson Inlet Drainage Basin: The TMDL found that pollutant loads to some streams need significant improvements.
+The Implementation Plan reports high fecal coliform bacteria concentrations throughout the watershed.
+Dissolved oxygen and pH freshwater issues were largely found to be related to natural and human causes.
+The 2017 Henderson Inlet Fecal Coliform Total Maximum Daily Load Water Quality Effectiveness Monitoring Report states that significant declines in pollution and improvements in water quality were seen in spite of an increase in population and an increase in development within watershed.
 The study concludes that investments made in stormwater infrastructure, shoreline protection, septic system programs and other efforts are making a difference.
-This fecal coliform reduction occurred despite an increase in human population in the watershed and an increase in density within the urban growth areas.

 Nisqually River Watershed: The TMDL report for the Nisqually River Watershed also found that pollutant loads to some streams need to be significantly improved before the stream can meet water quality standards.
+This TMDL addresses bacterial and dissolved oxygen levels.
+The Implementation Plan aims to reduce bacteria reaching the water bodies that exceed state water quality standards.

-Totten, Eld Inlets Tributaries: Totten and Eld Inlet and several of its tributaries are on the 303(d) list of water bodies not meeting water quality standards for at least one water quality parameter.
-Some waterbodies are not currently on the 303(d) list, but they do not meet water quality standards.
+Totten, Eld Inlets Tributaries: Totten and Eld Inlet and several of their tributaries are on the 303(d) list of water bodies not meeting water quality standards for at least one water quality parameter.
+Some waterbodies are not currently on the 303(d) list but still do not meet water quality standards.
 The parameters of concern include fecal coliform bacteria, dissolved oxygen, pH, and temperature (Ecology TMDL 2006).
+The Water Quality Implementation Plan notes that pollution comes from many small sources scattered throughout the watershed.
+Cleanup efforts will focus first on controllable, human-related sources.

-: This basin has been separated into two TMDLs; one focused on freshwater and one focused on marine water.
+Deschutes Basin: This basin has been separated into two TMDLs; one focused on freshwater and one focused on marine water.